mjanez/ckanext-schemingdcat/README.md

 This CKAN extension provides functions and templates specifically designed to extend `ckanext-scheming` and `ckanext-dcat` and includes RDF profiles and Harvest enhancements to adapt CKAN Schema to multiple metadata profiles as: [GeoDCAT-AP](./ckanext/schemingdcat/schemas/geodcat_ap/es_geodcat_ap_full.yaml) or [DCAT-AP](./ckanext/schemingdcat/schemas/dcat_ap/eu_dcat_ap_full.yaml).

 > [!WARNING]
 > This project requires [mjanez/ckanext-dcat](https://github.com/mjanez/ckanext-dcat) (for newer releases) or [ckan/ckanext-dcat](https://github.com/ckan/ckanext-dcat) (older), along with [ckan/ckanext-scheming](https://github.com/ckan/ckanext-scheming) and [ckan/ckanext-spatial](https://github.com/ckan/ckanext-spatial) to work properly.
-If you want to use custom schemas with multilingual support, you need to use `ckanext-fluent`.
+> * If you want to use custom schemas with multilingual support, you need to use `ckanext-fluent`.
 A fixed version is available at [mjanez/ckanext-fluent](https://github.com/mjanez/ckanext-fluent).
+> * If you want to use custom harvesters, you need to use `ckanext-harvest`, an improved, more private version is avalaibe at [mjanez/ckanext-harvest](https://github.com/mjanez/ckanext-harvest).

 > [!TIP]
 > It is **recommended to use with:** [`ckan-docker`](https://github.com/mjanez/ckan-docker) deployment or only use [`ckan-pycsw`](https://github.com/mjanez/ckan-pycsw) to deploy a CSW Catalog.